Medical academic staff committee overview

 Read our guidance on contracts

-Junior doctors industrial action – strike cover guidance
+Resident doctors industrial action – strike cover guidance

-The guidance on providing cover for striking junior doctor colleagues prepared for the UK Consultants Committee applies equally to consultant clinical academics employed in the NHS on an honorary contract.
+The guidance on providing cover for striking resident doctor colleagues prepared for the UK Consultants Committee applies equally to consultant clinical academics employed in the NHS on an honorary contract.
 The honorary contract and Schedule 23 of the 2003 consultant contract make clear that consultant clinical academics are subject to the same relevant provisions as their NHS consultant colleagues in respect of covering for absent colleagues, job planning, additional programmed activities, and working in premium time and on-call.
-If your NHS employer seeks your agreement to provide cover for absent junior doctor colleagues, they may also need to seek the agreement of your university/HEI employer if this departs from your usual job planned activity.
+If your NHS employer seeks your agreement to provide cover for absent resident doctor colleagues, they may also need to seek the agreement of your university/HEI employer if this departs from your usual job planned activity.

 Participation in research and related roles